SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/aws-lambda/nodejs.md

         All of the attributes above are comma separated key/value pairs (this is also a way to add additional information to the spans, just after comma add additional key=value pair) such as, `OTEL_RESOURCE_ATTRIBUTES=application=YOUR_APPLICATION_NAME,cloud.account.id=123456789012`.

    * `SUMOLOGIC_HTTP_TRACES_ENDPOINT_URL` has to be set to send all gathered telemetry data to Sumo Logic.
 The URL comes from an [HTTP Traces Endpoint URL](/docs/apm/traces/get-started-transaction-tracing/http-traces-source.md).
-You can use an existing Source or create a new one if needed.
+You can use an existing Source or create a new one, if needed.

     ![lambda-nodejs3.png](/img/traces/lambda-nodejs3.png)